redkite-labs/redkitecms-docs/book/themes-management.rst

-To create a custom theme, you should read the `dedicated tutorial`_, while to add an existing theme to your application using composer, you must follow the instructions provided by each third-parties block.
+To create a custom theme, you should read the `dedicated tutorial`_, while to add an existing theme to your application using composer, you must follow the instructions provided by each third-parties theme.

 The user interface